A Tip of the Red Giant Branch Distance of $22.1 \pm 1.2$ Mpc to the Dark Matter Deficient Galaxy NGC1052-DF2 from 40 Orbits of Hubble Space Telescope Imaging: TRGB Distance

-The photometric errors were characterized using artificial star tests (see\S\,\ref{sec:phot}).
-Compared to the input magnitudes of injected artificial stars, the recovered magnitudes show a systematic offset (``bias''), scatter, and incompleteness. \edit1{After applying the same quality cuts listed in \S\,\ref{sec:phot} to the artificial stars, we calculate the difference between recovered and input magnitudes.
-In each magnitude bin of width 0.25 mag, the median value of the difference is taken to be the bias, the standard deviation is the scatter, and the fraction of recovered input stars is the completeness.
-Each of these quantities is fitted by a fifth-order polynomial from 25.5 mag to 29.0 mag. } These results are shown in the right panels of Figure \ref{fig:forward-model}.
+The photometric errors were characterized using artificial star tests (see \S\,\ref{sec:phot}).
+Compared to the input magnitudes of injected artificial stars, the recovered magnitudes show a systematic offset (``bias''), scatter, and incompleteness. \edit1{After applying the same quality cuts listed in \S\,\ref{sec:phot} to the artificial stars, we calculated the difference between recovered and input magnitudes.
+In each magnitude bin of width 0.25 mag, the median value of the difference was taken to be the bias, the standard deviation was the scatter, and the fraction of recovered input stars was the completeness.
+Each of these quantities was fitted by a fifth-order polynomial in the range 25.5 mag to 29.0 mag.} These results are shown in the right panels of Figure \ref{fig:forward-model}.
 The bias \edit1{(orange data points and curves)} and scatter \edit1{(green data points and curves)} increase towards fainter magnitudes and completeness decreases as expected for fainter stars.
 At $m_{\text{F814W}} = 27.67$, the recovered magnitudes are 0.21 mag fainter than the input magnitudes, with a $1\sigma$ scatter of 0.13 mag, and the completeness fraction is 80\%.
 Compared to the photometric errors of \citet{Danieli2020}, our deeper data show a similar level of bias and smaller scatter.
 We find a $\sim 0.5$ mag fainter 50\%-completeness limit, as expected from the increase from 8 orbits to 20 orbits in the F814W filter.

 Starting from $10^9$ stars drawn from a MIST isochrone \citep{Dotter2016,Choi2016}, the magnitude of each star was shifted by the parameterized bias and perturbed by a random sample of the scatter.
 Possible contamination was parametrized by a linear function